nccoutinho/CycleSync-Dashboard/bikeshare_dashboard/doc/reflection-milestone2.md

    3. **Mobile Responsiveness:**

       Optimizing the dashboard for mobile devices would extend its accessibility, allowing users to access bikeshare insights on the go.

+In conclusion, the CycleSync Bikeshare Dashboard project has achieved success in delivering valuable insights into bikeshare patterns.
+While the current version has strengths, there are areas in development and known limitations that can be addressed in future iterations.
+The proposed improvements aim to enhance the dashboard's functionality, user experience, and community engagement, making it a more robust and comprehensive tool for bikeshare enthusiasts in Vancouver.